yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 To make this tutorial as realistic as possible we wanted to use an example from real world.
 We will start with four sequencing datasets (fastq files) representing four individuals positive for malaria---a life-threatening disease caused by *Plasmodium* parasites, transmitted to humans through the bites of infected female *Anopheles* mosquitoes.

-Our goal is to understand whether the malaria parasite ([*Plasmodium falciparum*](https://brc-analytics.dev.clevercanary.com/data/organisms/5833)) infecting these individuals is resistant to [Pyrimethamine](https://en.wikipedia.org/wiki/Pyrimethamine)---an antimalaria drug.
+Our goal is to understand whether the malaria parasite ([*Plasmodium falciparum*](https://brc-analytics.dev.clevercanary.com/data/organisms/5833)) infecting these individuals is resistant to [Pyrimethamine](https://en.wikipedia.org/wiki/Pyrimethamine)---an antimalarial drug.
 Resistance to Pyrimethamine is conferred by a mutation in `PF3D7_0417200` (*dhfr*) gene ({% cite Cowman1988 %}).
 An outline of our analysis looks like this:

 ![analysis_outline](../../../galaxy-interface/images/collections/collection_lifecycle.svg "This figure represents a 'typical' analysis of NGS.
 Itr is progressing from raw fastq files (colored arrows), to mapping (converting them to BAM format), and downstream processing such as variant calling (which proiduces VCF datasets).
 Finally data is aggregated and merged to create the final result").